PixelStoriesEngine/pixel-stories-docs/src/content/docs/why-pixel-stories.md

 Build branching storylines and design multiple paths and endings depending on player choices.
 Our events system combined with variables and conditional branching make it possible.

+## Let's Create an Amazing Engine, Together

+Our goal and mission is to create the best engine for building story-rich video games.
+The engine is free and in early access beta testing.
+A lot of the features can change based on your needs and opinions.
+We would really love your feedback or suggestions.
+Your help will make this engine awesome!

+Feel free to let us know through our [Discord](https://discord.gg/XN9EaUh26g) or [feedback form](https://forms.gle/76x3G1mkUQpKvbG7A).